 Sveti Marko

-Village type: Cabins
+Village type: Huts

 Opening date: 1962

-Year closed: July 6, 1991
+Closing year: July 6, 1991

 “Saturday, July 6, 1991, 11:45 a.m.
-Hello, new manager.
-I wish you and your team a very successful 1992 season at this beautiful site in Sveti.
+Greetings to you, oh new manager.
+I wish you and your team a very good 1992 season at this beautiful site in Sveti.

 PS: Good luck!
-May your season be longer than ours!
+May your season be longer than ours!”

 Did you know?